hakonschia/reddit-android-client/README.md

 An unofficial Reddit client for Android.
 The application allows for users to log in with their Reddit account and perform actions such as voting, commenting, and retrieving customized front page posts.
 There is currently no mod support.

-Includes an Android wrapper for the Reddit API that provides basic functionality, as well as basic persistence with [Room](https://developer.android.com/training/data-storage/room).
+Includes an Android wrapper for the Reddit API (for installed OAuth applications only) that provides basic functionality, as well as basic persistence with [Room](https://developer.android.com/training/data-storage/room).

 ## Screenshots